jewelux/Talking-Remote-Controller-LX1WJ/README.md

-# ESP32 Talking Remote Controller (V1.0)
+# Talking Remote Controller (V1.0)

 ## Overview

-The **ESP32 Talking Remote Controller** is an accessibility-oriented remote control for amateur radio transceivers.
+The **Talking Remote Controller** is an accessibility-oriented remote control for amateur radio transceivers.
 All interaction and radio status feedback is provided through spoken audio output, enabling operation without visual reference.

 Version **1.0** defines a stable control and speech architecture.